A gender neutral guide to twirly skirts for contra dance

 It is very easy to find references for skirt silhouettes that work for the fashion industry’s idea of the ideal feminine body.
 But what about other genders and body shapes?

 The Japanese ‘hakama’ provides a useful reference for a skirt silhouette on a body with wide shoulders but a less pronounced difference between waist and hip circumference.
-While hakama are technically very wide leg trousers, their silhouette resembles a skirt, and overall forms an hourglass silhouette, with the wider male shoulders coming down to a narrower waist, and flaring out again.
+While hakama are technically very wide leg trousers, their silhouette resembles a skirt, and overall forms a 'bow tie' silhouette, with the wider shoulders coming down to a narrower waist, and flaring out again.

 Skirted silhouettes across a wide range of body types remains a largely unexplored area, though.